 Furthermore, who you compete with online and how serious they are about SEO is a giant factor in what kind of success you will see and within what timeline.

 You should expect to invest in SEO for a minimum of 6 months before seeing any real results, and in some cases years before it begins to really pay off.

 Once you are successful in your SEO efforts, however, the results can have a dramatic long-term impact on your business and bottom line.

 Inbound and Content Marketing

 Like SEO, content and inbound marketing can also be boiled down to an ongoing investment in improving your website and digital marketing efforts.

 Whether you are doing this by creating great content for your target audience to consume, or by creating landing pages and calls-to-action that are designed to turn visitors into customers, it takes the time to gather the data and make the adjustments needed to refine your efforts.

 According to inbound marketing software provider HubSpot, “All but only 1.79% of companies [surveyed] saw results within their first 12 months of utilizing inbound marketing methodologies.”

-Now, keep in mind that “results” could mean more sales, more website traffic, or any number of KPIs or key performance indicators.
+Now, keep in mind that “results” could mean more sales, more website traffic, or any number of KPIs or key performance indicators for marketing departments.
 The important thing is that after a year of focusing on inbound marketing you can reasonably expect to see some sort of measurable result.